 For each CGT event, consider which method will provide the best result and select the chosen method in the Select method column.
 Once the method has been selected, click the Refresh Summary button to show the capital gain/loss amount for each CGT event.
 This will also pull through any discount percentages from the individual worksheets.

-Any prior years' capital losses are entered in the top row of the Capital Gains Events section and will need to be applied against the corresponding gains in the Capital loss applied column.
+Any prior years' capital losses are entered (as a negative) in the top row of the Capital Gains Events section and will need to be applied against the corresponding gains in the Capital loss applied column.

 A summary of the capital gains/losses and a reconciliation of losses is displayed in the Total capital gains & reconciliation of losses section of the Index.

 Templates available in the Capital Gains Tax starter